MicrosoftDocs/win32/desktop-src/FileIO/files-and-clusters.md

 ---
-Description: A file is a unit of data in the file system that a user can access and manage. ms.assetid: 271bad79-c23b-45ee-938c-d17dae89db1a
+description: A file is a unit of data in the file system that a user can access and manage. ms.assetid: 271bad79-c23b-45ee-938c-d17dae89db1a
 title: Files and Clusters
 ms.topic: article